rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 You should use this plugin because it will save you time and create clean quality product feed to promote through other merchant shopping channels.

+**Exclusive WooCommerce Variable Product & Variation Options**

+If you have variable products in your WooCommerce site, you can easily choose between parent products and variations to show in your feed.

+In our WooCommerce product feed plugin, you’ll get these options -

+- Include Only Parent ProductS (without variations)
+- Include Variation Name In The Product Title
+- Include All Variable Products Variations

+You can just select the option and include variable products with or without parent products however you want.

 **Google Analytics Support**
 You can add and configure Google Analytics UTM tracking-codes to your product URLs.
 It will allow you to measure the effectiveness of marketing channels in Google Analytics.